24 Is 80 Of What Number

 This is arguably the most intuitive method for solving percentage problems.
 We set up a proportion:

 In our problem, we know the part (24) and the percentage (80%).
-We need to find the whole number.
+Consider this: we need to find the whole number.
 Let's represent the unknown whole number with the variable 'x'.
-This gives us the proportion:

 24/x = 80/100